kubernetes/website/content/en/docs/concepts/overview/working-with-objects/kubernetes-objects.md

 {{% /capture %}}

 {{% capture body %}}
-## Understanding Kubernetes Objects
+## Understanding Kubernetes objects {#kubernetes-objects}

-*Kubernetes Objects* are persistent entities in the Kubernetes system.
+*Kubernetes objects* are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster.
 Specifically, they can describe:

 * What containerized applications are running (and on which nodes)
 * The resources available to those applications